robert-v/Mutate-public/README.md

 macOS 14+, universal .app in .dmg archive, notarized

+requires: accessibility permissions (to access selected text and to replace it, also accesses clipboard to bypass limitations of certain tools)

 ## Installation

 1. Download dmg archive (from releases on the right side of this page)